National Enforcement Initiative: Reducing Air Pollution from the Largest Sources

 Progress on Reducing Air Pollution from the Largest Sources

-- Chart showing total NOx and SO2 emissions from coal-fired utilities
+- Total NO x and SO2 emissions from coal-fired utilities

-- Chart showing the cumulative estimated SO2 emission reductions obtained from acid, glass, and cement NSR settlements
+- The cumulative estimated SO2 emission reductions obtained from acid, glass, and cement NSR settlements

-- Chart showing the cumulative estimated NOx emission reductions obtained from acid, glass, and cement NSR settlements
+- The cumulative estimated NOx emission reductions obtained from acid, glass, and cement NSR settlements

-- Chart showing EPA's progress toward investigating and controlling cement plant facilities
+- EPA's progress toward investigating and controlling cement plant facilities

-- Chart showing EPA's progress toward investigating and controlling glass plant facilities
+- EPA's progress toward investigating and controlling glass plant facilities

-- Chart showing EPA's progress toward investigating and controlling coal-fired electric utility units
+- EPA's progress toward investigating and controlling coal-fired electric utility units

-- Chart showing EPA's progress toward investigating and controlling acid plant facilities
+- EPA's progress toward investigating and controlling acid plant facilities

-- Chart showing EPA's progress toward controlling coal-fired electric utilities by generating capacity
+- EPA's progress toward controlling coal-fired electric utilities by generating capacity

 Map of coal-fired electric utilities: current level of NSR/PSD air pollution controls